a bit about me

 on this page you'll get to

-- meet me through my values
+- meet me through a few of my values

-- check in on what i'm currently focused on
+- check in on my current focus

 my core values